yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 		x = random.randint(0, sizex)
 		y = random.randint(0, sizey)
 		if real(gameInfo.tileMap.tileMatrix[x][y]) is not None:
 		# +1 IPC "read" action.
 		# On hexagonal maps, check for validity.
-To be faster yet, could numerically do this in Python.
+To be faster yet, this could also be done numerically in Python, or short-circuited on rectangular maps.
-			gameInfo.tileMap.tileMatrix[x][y] = "Krakatoa"
+			gameInfo.tileMap.tileMatrix[x][y].naturalWonder = "Krakatoa"
 			# +1 IPC "assign" action.
 			# Only done after already selecting coordinates and checking validity.
 			i += 1
-			# Only iterate for as long as needed to make the wanted changes
+			# Only iterate for as long as needed to change the target number of tiles.
 # Total IPC actions: ~40 to ~60.
 Only one assignment, plus one check, for each tile that actually changes.

 def fastest():